Lagily/react-table-v6-ali/README.md

 - `virtualizationRowHeight` number (the height of a single row inside your ReactTable)

 This is especially useful if you have large datasets that you want to display inside a single table.

+# HOC Extensions

+This section is about expanding ReactTable using Higher Order Components/Functions.

 ## Covered in this section